-- (6) Any rules approved under paragraph (5) shall be annexed to the Standing Orders and shall be binding upon Committees to the same extent as these Standing Orders. - (7) The Chairperson and two other members of the Committee shall form a quorum. - (8) Unless the Procedure and Rules Committee otherwise resolves, meetings of the Committee shall be held in camera.
+- (3) The Procedure and Rules Committee shall consider and report on all matters relating to these Standing Orders. - (4) The Procedure and Rules Committee may propose amendments to these Standing Orders and any such amendments shall, upon approval by the Senate, take effect at the time appointed by the Senate. - (5) The Procedure and Rules Committee may propose rules for the orderly and effective conduct of committee business and any such rules shall, upon approval by the Senate, continue in force until amended or repealed by the Senate. - (6) Any rules approved under paragraph (5) shall be annexed to the Standing Orders and shall be binding upon Committees to the same extent as these Standing Orders. - (7) The Chairperson and two other members of the Committee shall form a quorum. - (8) Unless the Procedure and Rules Committee otherwise resolves, meetings of the Committee shall be held in camera.

-180. Liaison Committee
+186. Liaison Committee

-- (1) There shall be a select committee to be designated the Liaison Committee which shall consist of the Speaker as chairperson and the chairpersons of all select committees of the Senate. - (2) The Liaison Committee shall - - (a) guide and co-ordinate the operations, policies and mandates of all Committees; - (b) deliberate on and apportion the annual operating budget among the Committees; - (c) consider programmes of all Committees, including their need to travel and sit away from the precincts of the Senate;
+(1) There shall be a select committee to be THE STANDI NG ORDER S OF THE 123 designated the Liaison Committee which shall consist of the Speaker as chairperson and the chairpersons of all select committees of the Senate.

-- (d) deliberate on and determine the reports of the Committees to be debated in the Senate; - (e) ensure that Committees submit reports as required by these Standing Orders; - (f) determine, whenever necessary, the committees that should deliberate on a matter; and - (g) give such advice relating to the work and mandate of select committees as it may consider necessary. - (3) The quorum of the Liaison Committee shall be the Chairperson and a third of the members of the Committee.
+- (2) The Liaison Committee shall - - (a) guide and co-ordinate the operations, policies and mandates of all Committees; - (b) deliberate on and apportion the annual operating budget among the Committees; - (c) consider programmes of all Committees, including their need to travel and sit away from the precincts of the Senate; - (d) deliberate on and determine the reports of the Committees to be debated in the Senate; - (e) ensure that Committees submit reports as required by these Standing Orders; - (f) determine, whenever necessary, the committees that should deliberate on a matter; and - (g) give such advice relating to the work and mandate of select committees as it may consider necessary. - (3) The quorum of the Liaison Committee shall be the Chairperson and a third of the members of the Committee.